gante/project_euler/README.md

 # Project Euler
-Python approach to the Project Euler problems
+JAX approach to the Project Euler problems